ChrisVilches/obs/README.md

 - Browse directory trees with a file explorer sidebar
 - Renders Markdown with features such as KaTeX and interactive task checkboxes
 - Edit text files in-browser
-- File events stream (e.g. file updated, checkbox checked, file bookmarked, etc.)
+- File events stream (e.g. file updated, checkbox checked, file bookmarked, etc.) — since the app is git-agnostic, the event stream lets you build your own automation on top of it.
+Pipe events to stdout or a file and write custom programs that react to them — for example, auto-committing changes to keep your vault in sync with git.

 ## Tech stack